This year's EAP conference at the University of St Andrews

 The call for papers is now open, and we are hoping for EAP professionals from around the world to join us, to enjoy a day of thought-provoking and fulfilling discussion.

 ELT has held an EAP conference for teaching professionals for the last five years.
-We looked at materials in 2013 (Materials for Thought: moving best practice in EAP forward) and innovation in 2014 (Innovation in EAP: the key to the future), assessment in 2015 (Assessment in EAP: what’s the score?), and the balance between language and content (Finding the Balance: Language and Content in EAP) last year.
-We also hosted a Professional Interest Meeting (PIM) for BALEAP in 2015; Grammar in EAP.
+We looked at materials in 2013 (Materials for Thought: moving best practice in EAP forward) and innovation in 2014 (Innovation in EAP: the key to the future), assessment in 2015 (Assessment in EAP: what’s the score?), and the balance between language and content (Finding the Balance: Language and Content in EAP) in 2016.